technicalanxiety/technicalanxiety.github.io/_posts/2024-2-14-azure-governance.md

 5. Where the Entra ID security groups will be applied

 6. Help highlight where Azure Policy should be applied
+    * Thinking about your tagging requirements
+    * What resource types are allowed or not allowed
+    * Policy is the mechanism that you work through from your definitions of what subscriptions mean

 This is a very tiny sample of governance topics but if you at the very least start here, you'll be on the right path.
 I promise.